-There was little variance in terms of total yield among all of the slow juicer models we tested regardless of type.
-For example, the Tribest Solostar (a horizontal masticating juicer) extracted 10.3 oz. of juice while the Tribest Slowstar (a vertical masticating juicer) extracted 10.6 oz. of juice.
-The difference in yield is negligible – only 0.3 oz in this example.
+There was little variance in terms of total yield among all of the slow (cold press) juicer models we tested regardless of subtype.
+For example, the Tribest Solostar (a horizontal slow juicer) extracted 10.3 oz. of juice while the Tribest Slowstar (a vertical slow juicer) extracted 10.6 oz. of juice.
+The difference in yield was negligible – only 0.3 oz in this example.

 The one exception was the Champion juicer.
 It was the one outlier in our testing with a yield of only 8 oz. (compared to the 10 to 11 oz. for most other models).

 After sieve yield

 The raw juice extracted by these juicers contained mostly liquid but also contained some amount of foam and pulp.
 To remove the foam and pulp from the mixture we ran the initial raw juice mixture (out of juicer yield) through a fine sieve.
 The resulting liquid (pulp and foam free juice) was weighed to find the “after sieve yield”.